Image for Cardiovascular Pharmacology Concepts, Richard E Klabunde PhD

 Therapeutic Uses

 Selective α1-blockers are used in the treatment of primary hypertension, although their use is not as widespread as other antihypertensive drugs.
-Alpha1-blockers are not recommended as monotherapy and therefore are used with other antihypertensive drugs.
+Alpha1-blockers are not recommended as monotherapy, and therefore are used with other antihypertensive drugs.
 Non-selective antagonists are usually reserved for hypertensive emergencies caused by a pheochromocytoma.
-This hypertensive condition, which is most commonly caused by an adrenal gland tumor that secretes large amounts of catecholamines, is commonly managed by a non-selective alpha-blocker with a beta-blocker (to blunt the reflex tachycardia) until the tumor can be surgically removed.
+This hypertensive condition, which is most commonly caused by an adrenal gland tumor that secretes large amounts of catecholamines.
+It is commonly managed by a non-selective alpha-blocker in addition to a beta-blocker (to blunt the reflex tachycardia) until the tumor can be surgically removed.

 Specific Drugs